 Sustainability strategy aligned with UN goals

-Investing in agile and digitally connected teams to accelerate value for Wood and our clients
+Developing inclusive, agile and high-performing teams to accelerate value for Wood and our clients

 Our five medium-term priorities